-Now that we have a smaller house and a much smaller freezer, we don’t stock up quite as much as we did although when there’s a sale on food, we do take advantage of the savings.
+Now that we have a smaller house and smaller freezer, we don’t stock up quite as much as we did.
+But, when there’s a sale on food, we do take advantage of the sales.

-Just ask my Honey what’s in the freezer, he’ll give you a complete run down, and know exactly where it is plus have it organized with the oldest package on top.
+Just ask my Honey what’s in the freezer.
+He’ll give you a complete rundown, and know exactly where it is plus have it organized with the oldest package on top.

-London Broil cooks hot and fast
+A London Broil recipe cooks hot and fast

-My Grill Master will time the searing of the meat, just like he did for the Pork Chops so that they get those beautiful grill marks.
+My Grill Master, that’s Honey, will time the meat, just like he does for the Pork Chops so that the London Broil gets those beautiful grill marks.

-The internal temperature must not pass 130 F, and then it has to rest about 10 minutes for thicker cuts.The resting allows the London Broil to relax and the juices to redistribute throughout the meat.
+The steak rest allows the London Broil to relax and the juices to redistribute throughout the meat.

-When it’s time to eat, my Honey carves the London Broil cross grain, and then we dine on an outstanding meal with a less expensive cut of meat.
+When it’s time to eat, Honey carves the London Broil cross grain, and then we dine on an outstanding meal with a less expensive cut of meat.